Palm Springs to Joshua Tree Day Trip Itinerary

 Joshua Tree National Park is just about a one-hour drive from Palm Springs, which makes for an ideal day trip, or even just a half-day trip if you leave early enough!

-During our week in Palm Springs, we spent a half-day in Joshua Tree and I was surprised by how much we were able to pack in!
+During a visit to Palm Springs, we spent a half-day in Joshua Tree, and I was surprised by how much we were able to pack in!

 Joshua Tree has stunning rock formations, sprawling desert views, and otherworldly landscapes.
 The surrounding area offers a variety of activities and attractions, including outdoor art, cool shops, and delicious restaurants.

-We left Desert Hot Springs (just north of Palm Springs) around 6:30am to get a super early start and beat any crowds.
+We left Palm Springs around 6:30am to get a super early start and beat any crowds.

 Know Before You Go